 Gemini is easily one of - if not, the most - secure cryptocurrency exchange platforms in the world.
 Its security credentials are among the most impressive on the market, and its maker-taker fees are also lower than its biggest competitor, Coinbase.
 It does offer less cryptocurrencies than most other exchanges, but for the purposes of the vast majority of investors, the most popular and profitable ones are available.
 Gemini's wide range of products also make for an enriched trading, and learning, experience.

 While it is clear that Gemini takes security incredibly seriously, cryptoassets investing remains unregulated meaning investors do not receive any financial protection if things go wrong.
 Additionally, the cryptocurrency domain is considered one of the most volatile markets for UK investors, so make sure you are aware of the risks.
+Investing in crypto-assets is suited to sophisticated investors who understand the associated risks and are prepared to lose all the money they invest if they buy crypto-assets.
 Read our article How are cryptocurrencies regulated in the UK? for more information.

 For more information on cryptocurrency investing, read our articles "A beginner's guide to investing in bitcoin and cryptocurrency" or "Cryptocurrency mining: What it is, how it works and how to mine bitcoin".